dingotiles/dingo-postgresql-release/images/README.md

 ### Build the image

-To create the image `cfcommunity/postgresql-patroni`, execute the following command in the `postgresql95-patroni` folder:
+To create the image `cfcommunity/postgresql-patroni`, execute the following command in the root of this repo:

 ```
 git clone https://github.com/drnic/patroni -b connect_address_20150308 images/postgresql95-patroni/patroni